Iodine: benefits, dosage, contraindications

 ✪✪✪✪

-Iodine has been used for over a century as a topical antiseptic in the treatment of superficial wounds and is still widely used for this indication.
-It's a very effective means of disinfecting intact skin and minor wounds.
+Iodine has been used for more than a century as a topical antiseptic in the treatment of superficial wounds and is still widely used for this indication.
+It is a very effective means of disinfecting intact skin and minor wounds.
 Povidone-iodine preparations have replaced older iodine solutions and are now the most commonly used form.
-The results of a systematic review of 27 randomized clinical trials concerning wound care in chronic and acute conditions have shown that iodine has equivalent or superior benefits to other types of dressings (paraffin dressings, dextranomer, or zinc paste) and other antiseptic agents (silver sulfadiazine cream or chlorhexidine dressings).
-The studies also noted that the use of topical iodine did not affect thyroid function, did not cause allergic reactions, and did not reduce the speed of wound healing.
+The results of a systematic review of 27 randomized clinical trials on wound care in chronic and acute conditions showed that iodine has equivalent or superior benefits compared with other types of dressings (paraffin dressings, dextranomer or zinc paste) and other antiseptic agents (silver sulfadiazine cream or chlorhexidine dressings).
+Studies also noted that the use of topical iodine did not affect thyroid function, did not cause allergic reactions, and did not reduce the rate of wound healing.

 Posologie